Alvin and the Chipmunks: The Squeakquel: Plot

-When the Chipmunks meet the Chipettes, both groups are smitten with each other.
-However, Brittany reminds the girls that Ian said the Chipmunks betrayed him and are deemed untrustworthy.
-Alvin and the boys struggle to make it through a rehearsal because of their new crushes.
-Ian smugly walks in and introduces his new stars, the Chipettes.
-The boys are shocked to see the girls working with Ian, and a rivalry emerges when Ian convinces Dr. Rubin to let the Chipettes compete in the Battle of the Bands.
-Rubin sets up a concert for the two groups to compete to represent the school.

-Alvin becomes popular with the jocks and joins the football team, not realizing that the next game is during the concert.
-At the concert, Theodore and Simon tell the fans that Alvin failed to show up, and they cannot perform, leading to a victory for the Chipettes.
-Alvin arrives after the concert to an empty auditorium, and Brittany calls him out for his lack of responsibility.
+When the Chipmunks meet the Chipettes, both groups are smitten with each other, but the girls recall that Ian said they are untrustworthy, and the boys struggle to make it through a rehearsal because of their new crushes.
+Ian smugly walks in and introduces his new stars, the Chipettes, shocking the Chipmunks to see them working with him.
+A rivalry emerges when Ian convinces Dr. Rubin to let the Chipettes compete in the competition, and set up a concert for the two groups to compete to represent the school.
+Alvin becomes popular with the jocks and joins the football team, inadvertently missing the concert.
+At the concert, Theodore and Simon withdraw, so the Chipettes win by default.
+Arriving to an empty auditorium, Alvin is called out by Brittany for his lack of responsibility.
 Alvin returns home and unsuccessfully tries apologizing to his brothers.
-Theodore runs away to the Los Angeles Zoo the next day.
-Alvin and Simon save him from a wedge-tailed eagle, and the three make it out alive.
+Theodore runs away to the Los Angeles Zoo the next day to live with a meerkat family, but finds a wedge-tailed eagle living in their former exhibit.
+Alvin and Simon save him from the eagle, and the three reconcile.

-Soon, the Chipettes are hired but learn that they are to perform as an opening act for a Britney Spears concert on the same night as the school contest.
-Ian convinces them to call off the battle and perform at the concert, but refuses to give the same credit to Jeanette and Eleanor that he gives Brittany, who demands that they all perform together or not at all, until Ian intends to send them to a barbecue restaurant unless they perform.
+The Chipettes learn that they are to perform as an opening act for a Britney Spears concert on the same night as the school contest.
+Ian convinces them to call off the battle and perform at the concert but refuses to give the same credit to Jeanette and Eleanor that he gives Brittany, who demands that they all perform together or not at all.
+Ian threatens to send them to a barbecue restaurant unless they perform.

-Before the Battle of the Bands, Alvin receives a panicked phone call from the Chipettes, who tell him that Ian has locked them in a cage.
-Alvin goes on to rescue them while Simon tells Jeanette how to pick the lock over the phone.
-Simon and Theodore are on the verge of going out to perform just by themselves until the others arrive just in time to perform at the contest.
+Before the school contest, Alvin receives a distressed phone call from the Chipettes, who inform him that Ian has locked them in a cage.
+He goes on to rescue them on his toy motorcycle while Simon tells Jeanette how to pick the lock over the phone.
+Simon and Theodore are on the verge of performing by themselves until the others arrive in the remote-control toy helicopter that Ian uses to chase them.
 The Chipmunks and the Chipettes perform together for the first time and win the money for the music program.
 Dave, who had left the hospital upon learning that Toby was looking after the Chipmunks, returns during the contest, happy to see the Chipmunks again, and allows the Chipettes to stay with them.
-Meanwhile, Ian attempts to imitate the Chipettes, only for the security guards to eject him from the arena and put him in a dumpster.